Wellacre Academy: Awards and recognition

 In July 2005, Wellacre was awarded the Artsmark Silver status by Arts Council England.
 In October 2006, it was visited by track cyclist Chris Hoy who helped to promote cycling and staying safe.
 The school was praised by professional rugby league footballer and coach Paul Broadbent following his visit in May 2012, as part of the Sky Sports 'Living for Sport'; a free secondary school initiative in partnership with the Youth Sport Trust, that uses sport stars and skills to improve the lives of students.

-In 2015, Wellacre was identified as the most improved school in Greater Manchester.
-It was visited by professional football player Juan Mata, who supported the school in their second round match against North Liverpool Academy in the Under 15 PlayStation Schools' Cup, a partnership between PlayStation and the English Schools' Football Association that is designed to foster football in schools.
+In 2015, Wellacre was identified as the most improved school in Greater Manchester, and was visited by professional football player Juan Mata who supported the school in their second round match against North Liverpool Academy in the Under 15 PlayStation Schools' Cup, a partnership between PlayStation and the English Schools' Football Association that is designed to foster football in schools.
 Mata also took part in the pre-match warm-up with the school and a question-and-answer session with both schools, as well as the school's media students.
 It was awarded the 'Platinum Partner' status by the Royal Air Force in July 2016.

 In November 2017, it became the first secondary school in North West England to be awarded the 'Dyslexia Friendly Quality Mark' by the British Dyslexia Association.
 As a result, the school is recognised as a safe place for those with dyslexia by meeting the Association's standards.
 Wellacre students won the 'Most Innovative Garden Design' award by the Royal Horticultural Society in December 2017 at the Whitworth Art Gallery, as part of its Green Plan-It Challenge regional competition.
+In March 2018, it was visited by the Bishop of Middleton Mark Davies as part of his special programme for Holy Week.
+He spoke to Year 8 students, answered questions from Year 10 religious education students, and was presented with a new decorative cross to mark 50 years of links between the school and St John's Church, Flixton that was designed by the school's staff and students; bearing significance in that former students had designed, created and paid for a cross on the entrance of the church building when it was built in 1968.